 SNAP Estimate does not require your name, phone number, Social Security number, EBT card number, immigration document number, or identity document upload to create an estimate.

 The calculator is meant to help you understand possible eligibility before you apply.
-If you decide to apply, you should use your official state SNAP office or application portal.
+If you decide to apply, you should use your official SNAP office or application portal.

 Read the privacy policy